kurt-krueckeberg/kurt-krueckeberg.github.io/german_emigration_records.md

 -   *Germanic Genealogy: A Guide to Worldwide Sources and Migration Patterns.* St. Paul, Minnesota: Germanic Genealogy Society, 1995.

--   *Germans to America*, lists of passengers arriving at U.S. ports".
+-   *Germans to America* lists of passengers arriving at U.S. ports".

     The book series *Germans to America* is up to volume 60 now.
 This series indexes passenger arrival lists from US ports, giving names, ages, occupations, and sometimes places of origin for many German